BookmDan/CS440_Assign1/README.md

 2. Table-Driven Agent

-    The TableDrivenVacuumAgent uses a predefined percept-action table that includes all possible states for a 2x2 grid.
+    The TableDrivenVacuumAgent uses a predefined percept-action table that includes all possible states for a 2x2 grid, up to 2 percepts.
+    We decided to go with up to 2 percepts as this is a simple demonstration assignment.

 3. Simple Reflex Agent

 The SimpleReflexVacuumAgent acts based on condition-action rules:

     Cleans a dirty cell.
-    Moves to adjacent cells according to a fixed sequence.
+    Moves to adjacent cells according to a fixed sequence, which we determined would be a clockwise motion i.e. A -> B -> D -> C.

 4. Model-Based Reflex Agent